cseanburns/personal_knowledge_mgmt/src/5h-project-close-wikipedia-part-2.md

 In the
 [Wikipedia Project: Setup](8-project-setup-wikipedia-part-1.html)
-you read about editing Wikipedia articles and locating a stub article to edit.
+you read about editing Wikipedia articles.
 You were also asked to create an account on Wikipedia and make a small edit to your user page.
 In this last section,
-your task is to edit the actual article stub that you chose for the project.
+your task is to edit the actual Wikipedia articles that you chose for the project.

-By edit, I mean that you are to write more of the article, and add your two library and two web references.
-What you write should be directly supported by the references you add.
-Essentially, your goal is to work on completing the article so that it is no longer counted as a stub article.
+By now,
+you have selected at least six sources for your Wikipedia articles: three sources from the library and three sources from the web.
+You must add two sources as references to each of your Wikipedia articles.
+You can mix up the sources.
+For example,
+you can add two library sources to one Wikipedia article, two web-based sources to your other Wikipedia article, and then one library and one web-based source to your third Wikipedia article.

 When you edit your article,
 **be sure you are logged in to your Wikipedia account** when making your edits.
 If you are not signed in,
-you will not be able to earn credit for this assignment.
+you will not earn credit for this assignment.

 ## To Edit

 - Log into Wikipedia and make sure you are logged in when you make all edits to Wikipedia.
-- Begin editing the Wikipedia article that you identified in the first Wikipedia assignment.
-Add your text (you're writing the article) and add your references.
-You must integrate all four sources and add text that makes sense of those sources.
+- Begin adding references to your Wikipedia articles.
+You must integrate two sources in each of your three Wikipedia articles.

 [verifiability]:https://en.wikipedia.org/wiki/Help:Introduction_to_referencing_with_Wiki_Markup/1
 [reliability]:https://en.wikipedia.org/w/index.php?title=Help:Introduction_to_referencing_with_Wiki_Markup/4